OXID-eSales/gdpr-optin-module/README.md

 ### Compatability

+* master branch of the module is for shop master branch
+* b-2.x branch for shop compilation: 6.2 and up
-* master branch for shop compilation: 6.0.2 and up
+* b-2.2.x branch for shop compilation: 6.0.2 and up to 6.1.x
 * v1.x branch for shop compilation: 5.3.7/4.10.7 or above

 ### Module installation via composer